thanhphu25/reliable_transport/README.md

   int checksum;  // 32-bit CRC
 ```

 To initiate a connection, `sender` starts with a `START` packet and waits for an ACK for this `START` packet.
+You do not have to handle the case in which the `START` ACK is delayed or dropped.
 After sending the `START` message, additional packets in the same connection are sent using the `DATA` message type, adjusting `seq_num` appropriately.
 After everything has been transferred, the connection should be terminated with `sender` sending an `END` message and waiting for the corresponding ACK for this message.

 For each connection, `seq_num` starts from 0 (i.e., the first `START` packet has `seq_num` 0).
 The `seq_num` of ACK for `START` is 1.
 The `seq_num` of `DATA` packets then starts from 1 and gets incremented following the detailed specifications below.